ConnorWilliams/django-plantgrower/README.md

   }
 }
 ```

+### Circus config for supervising Daphne and workers

 ## Channels Info
 When you want to enable channels in production, you need to do three things: